-- 1. Facilitate a flexible and phased transition into retirement.
-Employers can do much more to accommodate older workers who want to transition into retirement and by doing so, they can help optimize their own workforce management efforts, improve succession and continuity planning, provide employees with valuable training and mentoring, and enable pre-retirees greater flexibility to retire on their own terms. - 2.
-Assess effectiveness of retirement plan's education offerings.
-Among employers that offer a 401(k) or similar plan to their employees, most provide retirement-planning educational offerings through their retirement plan provider(s).
-These resources range from online tools and calculators to professional investment advice and even informational seminars, meetings, webinars, and workshops.
-However, these tools are not found to be as useful as plan sponsors may expect.
-For example, only 60 percent of Baby Boomers find the online tools and calculators to be helpful. - 3.
-Offer assistance for workers' financial transition to retirement.
-Pre-retirees face a myriad of complex financial decisions regarding when and how they financially transition into retirement.
-Plan sponsors of 401(k) or similar plans have a tremendous opportunity to work with their retirement plan advisors and providers to offer transition-oriented resources and tools.
-The majority of plan sponsors provide planning materials and information about distribution options (i.e., a legal requirement); however, fewer than half offer financial counseling, pre-retirement seminars, or an annuity as a payout option as part of their plan.
-Plan sponsors can also assist by extending plan eligibility for part-time workers so Baby Boomers who are shifting from full-time to part-time have the opportunity to continue saving. - 4.
-Provide education about Social Security and Medicare benefits.
+- Employer Responses - Baby Boomer Worker Perceptions resources and tools.
+The majority of plan sponsors provide planning materials and information about distribution options (i.e., a legal requirement); however, fewer than half offer financial counseling, preretirement seminars, or an annuity as a payout option as part of their plan.
+Plan sponsors can also assist by extending plan eligibility for part-time workers so Baby Boomers who are shifting from full-time to part-time have the opportunity to continue saving.
+4. Provide education about Social Security and Medicare benefits.

 A strong knowledge of government benefits is especially important for pre-retirees.
-Decisions about these benefits can have lifelong impacts and it is important for pre-retirees to make educated choices.
-Only 17 percent of Baby Boomers know "a great deal" about their Social Security benefits and only 13 percent about their Medicare benefits.
+Decisions about these benefits can have life-long impacts and it is important for pre-retirees to make educated choices.
+Only 17 percent of Baby Boomers say they know "a great deal" about Social Security and only 13 percent about Medicare benefits.
 Employers can help by offering information about these government benefits.
-Just 27 percent of employers currently provide information about Social Security and 29 percent about Medicare. - 5.
-Offer workplace benefits that can help serve as a backup plan or "Plan B." Most workers value health and welfare benefits that can help serve as an important financial safety net in the event of catastrophic circumstances, yet comparatively few employers offer them.
+Just 27 percent of employers currently provide information about Social Security and 29 percent about Medicare.
+5. Offer workplace benefits that can help serve as a backup plan or "Plan B." Most workers value health and welfare benefits that can help serve as an important financial safety net in the event of catastrophic circumstances, yet comparatively few employers offer them.
 For example, 82 percent of Baby Boomer workers value disability insurance but only 57 percent indicate that they are offered it through their employer - thereby leaving a gap of 25 percentage points.
-Similar gaps are found with long-term care, critical illness, and cancer insurance, all of which are valued by Baby Boomer workers but relatively few are offered them.
+Similar gaps are found with longterm care, critical illness, and cancer insurance, all of which are valued by Baby Boomer workers but relatively few are offered to them.
+6. Promote the Saver's Credit and Catch-Up Contributions.

-- 6. Promote the Saver's Credit and Catch-Up Contributions.
-Employers can encourage their employees to save for retirement by promoting two meaningful tax incentives: the Saver's Credit, a tax credit for low-to moderate-income workers who save for retirement in a qualified retirement plan or IRA; and Catch-Up Contributions, which allow workers age 50 and older to contribute to a qualified plan an additional amount over and above the plan- or IRA-contribution limit.
-Only 23 percent of Baby Boomer workers are aware of the Saver's Credit and only 64 percent are aware of Catch-Up Contributions. - 7.
-Foster an age-friendly work environment.
+Employers can encourage their employees to save for retirement by promoting two meaningful tax incentives: the Saver's Credit, a tax credit for low- to moderate-income workers who save for retirement in a qualified retirement plan or IRA; and Catch-Up Contributions, which allow workers age 50 and older to contribute to a qualified plan an additional amount over and above the plan- or IRA-contribution limit.
+Only 23 percent of Baby Boomer workers are aware of the Saver's Credit and 64 percent are aware of Catch-Up Contributions.
+7. Foster an age-friendly work environment.
 With so many Baby Boomers planning to work past age 65 and potential anxieties about age discrimination, employers have an opportunity to foster an age-friendly work environment for their employees of all ages.
 One way employers can communicate their commitment to diversity, including age and other demographic factors, is to adopt a diversity and inclusion policy statement that they widely communicate with employees and other interested parties.
 About half (48 percent) of employers say they have adopted a diversity and inclusion policy statement.

-"Baby Boomers are once again breaking all the molds, challenging convention, and blazing a new trail for retirement that future generations will follow.
-While much depends on employers updating their business practices, Baby Boomers' success also requires their own personal commitment and focus on saving, planning, and preparing for long-term financial security," said Collinson.
+Baby Boomers are once again breaking all the molds, challenging convention, and blazing a new trail for retirement that future generations will follow.
+While much depends on employers updating their business practices, Baby Boomers' success also requires their own personal commitment and focus on saving, planning, and preparing for long-term financial security.
+Please visit TCRS www.transamericacenter.org to view the full survey report and additional materials.
+Follow TCRS on Twitter @TCRStudies Does your company do any of the following to help employees transition into retirement? (%) Responses of employers that offer 401(k) or similar plans Allow terminated retirement plan participants to leave their money in the plan